MaksymChalyi/company-employee-service/docs/README.md

 - **CompanyControllerTest.java**: Integration tests for company-related endpoints.

 These integration tests ensure that the API endpoints behave as expected and cover the underlying logic of the application.

-Certainly, here's the addition to the README.md file in English:

 ## Data Import